rev-net/memo/pitch.md

 Today's crypto applications, social networks, and AI agents have a business model problem, rooted in the tensions between open source productivity and private value capture.

-Revnets offer a promising solution, as openly accounted-for tokenized growth engine, for investors, builders, and retail customers of open source and beyond.
+Revnets offer a promising solution, as an openly accounted-for tokenized growth engine for investors, builders, and retail customers of open source and beyond.

 ## Overview